 There are mainly two kinds that you need to be concerned about.
 They are:

-Liquid acid is easy to apply and the most used type of acid to reduce both the pH and total alkalinity.
+Liquid acid is easy to apply and is the most used type of acid to reduce both the pH and total alkalinity.
 Dry acid is also easy to use and apply, along with easier storage and handling due to it being in granular form.

 The two main uses for hydrochloric acid are to lower your pool pH and pool alkalinity levels.
 High maintained pH levels and calcium levels can lead to the calcium hardness falling out of solution.
 This causes hard rings at the water line and calcified heaters, chlorine generators, and solar panels. pH is unstable so it must have a buffer to help it stay in range.
 Keeping the alkalinity in range helps prevent pH from changing too fast.
 This is called "pH bounce".